2022 UPDATE: In the years since I wrote this post, there are some new pieces of information about eco friendly toilet paper I need to share with you.

 About Bamboo Toilet Paper

-Major companies offer ship to home bamboo toilet products that come wrapped in paper, too, completely avoiding the unnecessary plastic packaging on conventional, even recyled, toilet paper.
+Major companies offer ship-to-home bamboo toilet products that come wrapped in paper, too, completely avoiding the unnecessary plastic packaging on conventional, even recycled, toilet paper.

 The NRDC’s take on alternative paper sources

 Back to the NRDC, they posted a questions and answers page about alternative paper sources based on all the questions they received as a result of their report.
 They explained that any brand that incorporates at least 50% recycled postconsumer content would score highly using their system.

 They also had this to say about bamboo as a paper source: